MicrosoftLearning/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/da-100-03a_instructions.md

     ![Picture 5648](Linked_image_Files/PowerBI_Lab03A_image24.png)

-41. Notice that the transformation resulted in two columns, and that the **DimProductCategory** column has been removed.
+41. Notice that the transformation resulted in two columns, and that the **DimProductSubcategory** column has been removed.

 42. Expand the **DimProductCategory**, and then introduce only the **EnglishProductCategoryName** column.